Marc Kielburger: Early years and education

 Kielburger was born in 1977 to schoolteachers Fred and Theresa Kielburger.
 At age 13, he became involved in environmental activism, founding clubs, starting petitions and eventually becoming the youngest person ever to receive the Ontario Medal for Good Citizenship.
 He traveled to Jamaica on a school program, where he volunteered at a hospice for teenage mothers and at a leper colony.
 In 1990, Kielburger won the award for Best Junior Project at the Canada-Wide Science Fair, going on to win another CWSF award in 1992.

 Kielburger attended Brebeuf College School in Toronto, Ontario, and Neuchâtel Junior College in Neuchâtel, Switzerland, graduating from both in 1995.
-In the same year, he was named a Jostens Loran Scholar and enrolled in the University of Ottawa before transferring to Harvard University, where he received a degree in International Relations.
-In 2000, he was awarded a Rhodes Scholarship and attended University College, Oxford, where he received a law degree with an emphasis on human rights law.
+In the same year, he was named a Jostens Loran Scholar and enrolled in the University of Ottawa before transferring to Harvard University, where he later received a degree in International Relations.
+In 2000, he was awarded a Rhodes Scholarship and attended University College, Oxford, where he received an undergraduate law degree (BA).

 Kielberger played rugby in high school, in college and in law school.
 In 1994, he suffered a serious left ankle injury during a high school rugby scrum.
 After the injury, Kielburger spent seven months on crutches with his ankle in a cast.
 Following several months of physical therapy, he resumed playing rugby in college and law school, but was often on the bench as his weak ankle was repeatedly reinjured.